moa-os/zsh-branching/readme.md

 # zsh-branching

-An [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) plugin that enhances your Git workflow by providing a fuzzy‑finder interface for branch operations.
-Powered by [fzf](https://github.com/junegunn/fzf), `zsh-branching` lets you quickly switch branches, delete local branches (soft or force), and remove remote branches—all from one intuitive UI.
+An [Oh My Zsh](https://github.com/ohmyzsh/ohmyzsh) plugin that enhances your Git workflow by providing a fuzzy-finder interface for branch operations.
+Powered by [fzf](https://github.com/junegunn/fzf), `zsh-branching` lets you quickly switch branches, delete local branches (soft or force), remove remote branches, and run common Git commands—all from one intuitive UI.

 ## Features